Skip main navigation

 Income from self-employment is not considered wages and is not deducted from unemployment benefits.

-If you plan to appeal the decision, continue to file your weekly claims.
-If the decision is later reversed and benefits are allowed, those weeks could then be paid.
+If you plan to appeal the determination, continue to file your weekly claims so you can be paid if the determination is reversed.

-Nothing.
-You do not need to take any action; just stop filing.
+You do not need to take any action.
+Just stop filing.